David L Wiltshire

 Amongst the permanent faculty at Canterbury my research interests most closely intersect with those of Chris Stevens in Mathematics, and also with Jenni Adams and Chris Gordon here in Physics.

 My research is currently focused on understanding gravitational energy in an inhomogeneous universe: it is my thesis that is the key to understanding the mystery of "dark energy".
 I have a viable alternative to the standard cosmology, without dark energy, which I have named the timescape cosmology.
-In the past I have been Principal Investigator on two Marsden grants.
+I am Principal Investigator on a recently awarded Marsden grant: Changing the face of the Universe: Cosmological simulations from first principles in general relativity.
+Pierre Mourier joined us as Marsden postdoc in November 2024.
 I have supervised 9 completed PhDs.
-I am currently supervising 4 PhD students, Marco Galoppo, Chris Harvey-Hawes, Morag Hills and Michael Williams.
+I am currently supervising 1 MSc student, Manon van Zyl, and 5 PhD students: Michael Williams, Chris Harvey-Hawes, Morag Hills, Marco Galoppo and Zac Lane.
+(Zac is co-supervised with Ryan Ridden-Harper.)
 Past postdocs in our group were Teppo Mattsson and Ishwaree Neupane.
 Emeritus Professor Roy Kerr participates in our group meetings.
-We have on-going collaborations with Thomas Buchert's group at the Université de Lyon 1, Hayley Macpherson at the University of Chicago, Krzysztof Bolejko at the University of Tasmania and Jan Ostrowski at the National Centre for Nuclear Research, Warsaw.
+We have on-going collaborations with Thomas Buchert's group at the Université de Lyon 1, Hayley Macpherson at the University of Chicago, Asta Heinesen at the University of Copenhagen, Krzysztof Bolejko at the University of Tasmania and Jan Ostrowski at the National Centre for Nuclear Research, Warsaw.

 Note for prospective PhD students